upcontent/UpContent-Marketing/content/post/sharing-topics-strategy.md

 We’re in the heart of election season and UpContent is the perfect tool to help you keep track of it all.
 Our Data Scientist curated this comprehensive [2016 Election Data and Polls topic](https://my.upcontent.com/tools/suggestions/2dacd6b5-5ef5-4bd1-a3a5-edebeb1d8148?filter=all&time=30&sort=relevance) to makes sure he is an informed voter. - Kevin, Data Scientist

+You can also check out the latest and greatest from our Curated Community by checking out the [Topic Gallery](https://gallery.upcontent.com)!

 Don’t forget, you can bookmark any of these topics and come back to them any time!
 Simply click the bookmark icon next to the topic on the left-hand side of your navigation.